 “WAVES” – Each element is hand forged, setting unusual semiprecious cabochons in settings that have a “wave” motif – usually as a “hidden” part of the back of a pendant, or the swirl of the bail or band of a ring.
 This makes my “Waves” pieces 2-sided, with detail within the metal housing the polished stone.

 “COILS” – These clean, simple pieces use an industrial-inspired coil motif on the pendants and earrings – usually brass, copper, or sterling silver (or a combination of each).
+Some have sliders or other moving components.

 I am also a professional actor, having performed in both in film and theater in Chicago since the 1990s.
 Chicago’s arts community cannot be beat!